 If you need help with activation, you can always dial Customer Support at 888-533-6942.

-Sometimes you may need another SIM card, which contains your subscriber data (you can learn more about the SIM card here).
+Sometimes you may need another SIM card, which contains your subscriber data.
 However, you may want to simply bring your own phone to Consumer Cellular, which is completely possible.

 Fortunately, you can obtain a Consumer Cellular SIM card for free, which is compatible with an AT&T, T-Mobile, or unlocked GSM phone.
-If you're unsure of how to unlock your phone, we can walk you through the steps with our guide to unlocking your cell phone.
+If you're unsure of how to unlock your phone, our guide can walk you through the steps.

 Deals, Promotions & Discounts